miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 ---

+## Moving Away from BaseFlow

-In short, if BaseFlow’s heavy inheritance is impeding customization and clarity, it might be best to move away from it—using Pipulate (and additional small helper functions) to handle state management while writing each workflow cell explicitly.
+In short, if BaseFlow's heavy inheritance is impeding customization and clarity, it might be best to move away from it—using Pipulate (and additional small helper functions) to handle state management while writing each workflow cell explicitly.
 This gives you the benefits of reuse where it matters without hiding the very details (like HTMX attributes) that you want to remain visible.

+### Finding the Right Balance

-Does this align with what you’re thinking?
+Does this align with what you're thinking?
 I'm here to help you figure out the best strategy, and it's completely valid to decide that, for your purposes, explicit code—even if a bit repetitive—is more valuable than a highly abstracted, all-or-nothing inheritance approach.

 **Me**: So try Grok 3?